-Issues can occur when error pages are not properly configured.
+Issues can occur when error pages are not configured correctly.

 This can introduce conflicts in crawling and indexing.

-The safe solution is to make sure that all pages display a status and display what that status is.
+The safe solution is to ensure that all pages display status and display what that status is.

 4xx pages should display 4xx errors with 4xx statuses.